spdx/spdx-spec/chapters/composition-of-an-SPDX-document.md

 ### 5.2.8 Review information section <a name="5.2.8"></a>

 The review information section is included for compatibility with SPDX 1.2, and is deprecated since SPDX 2.0.
-Any review information shall use an Annotation (as described in [Clause 12](annotations.md)) with an annotation type of `REVIEW`.
+Any review information shall use an annotation (as described in [Clause 12](annotations.md)) with an annotation type of `REVIEW`.

 Review information may be added after the initial SPDX document has been created.
 The set of fields are optional and multiple instances may be added.
-Once a Reviewer entry is added, the Review Date associated with the review is mandatory.
-The Created date shall not be modified as a result of the addition of information regarding the conduct of a review.
-A Review Comments is optional.
+Once a reviewer entry is added, the review date associated with the review is mandatory.
+The created date shall not be modified as a result of the addition of information regarding the conduct of a review.
+A review comments is optional.

 See [Clause 13](review-information-deprecated.md) for details of the fields in this kind of section.